threat-defuser/threat-defuser.org/content/resources.md

 ### Books

 - The following books have been acquired as ebooks by UiT’s UB and some are also available through booksellers and audible.com
+  - Aral, Sinan.
+2020.
+The Hype Machine: HOW SOCIAL MEDIA DISRUPTS OUR ELECTIONS, OUR ECONOMY, AND OUR HEALTH–AND HOW WE MUST ADAPT.
+Penguin Random House.
   - Sanger, David E. 2019. *The Perfect Weapon: War, Sabotage, and Fear in the Cyber Age*.
 Penguin Random House.
   - Lepore, Jill.
 2020. *If Then: How the Simulmatics Corporation Invented the Future*.
 Liveright.
   - Rid, Thomas.
 2020. *Active measures: The secret history of disinformation and political warfare*.
 New York: Farrar, Straus and Giroux.